fvhemert/ESPHOME-BarcodeScanner/README.md

 The thermal printer requires a stable 5V power supply rated at 3A, testing with various external 3A adapters showed that they are not supplying enough power to operate the printer.
 This is why a Meanwell powersupply is used.

 **_3D printed enclosure_**<br>
-Two enclosurea designed in Fusion360 to accomodate the Barcode scanner.
+Two enclosures designed in Fusion360 to accomodate the Barcode scanner.
-The first enclosure uses the GM60 scanner, the OLED display and an external powersupply, the second enclosure is build around the GM67 scanner module and also includes a thermal printer and powersupply.
+The first enclosure (light grey) uses the GM60 scanner, the OLED display and an external powersupply, the second enclosure (black) is build around the GM67 scanner module and also includes a thermal printer and powersupply.

 **_Home Assistant_**<br>
 Home Assistant is the core orchestrator of the Shoppinglist automation, it uses the following (custom) integrations:

 1. ESPHOME - to create a YAML configuration file and install directly onto the ESP8266. https://esphome.io/
-2. ALEXA MEDIA PLAYER - to create Text to Speech notifications. https://github.com/alandtse/alexa_media_player/wiki
+2. SONOS - to play the Text to Speech notifications. https://www.home-assistant.io/integrations/sonos
 3. FULLY KIOSK BROWSER - Show shoppinglist dashboards on wall mounted tablets. https://www.home-assistant.io/integrations/fully_kiosk
-4. MEALIE - SHopping list integration. https://www.home-assistant.io/integrations/mealie
-5. PYSCRIPT - integration to use Python functions and scripts in homeassistant https://github.com/custom-components/pyscript
+4. PYSCRIPT - integration to use Python functions and scripts in homeassistant https://github.com/custom-components/pyscript
-6. SHOPPING LIST - keep track of shopping list items in Home Assistant https://www.home-assistant.io/integrations/shopping_list
+5. SHOPPING LIST - keep track of shopping list items in Home Assistant https://www.home-assistant.io/integrations/shopping_list

-**_Mealie_**<br>
-A self-hosted recipe manager and meal planner with a RestAPI backend and a reactive frontend application built in Vue for a pleasant user experience for the whole family.
-For more information refer to: https://docs.mealie.io/

 # High level installation steps<br>
 1. **Python scripts:** the scripts provided by Matt Fryer are installed "as-is" following the guidance provided on his GitHub page.
 A copy of the Python scripts can be found in the **pyscript** folder in this repository.
 Make sure to also install the Python custom integration in Home Assistant.
 2. **ESP8266:** the **esphome** folder in this repository contains the modified/updated yaml file that was originally created by Matt Fryer.
 Install it using the ESPHOME plaform.
 3. **Home Assistant:** use the yaml code provided in the **ha_automation** folder to build your HA automations.
 Update the entity names to match your installation.
-4. **Mealie:** Install Mealie on a dedicated server (eg. RaspberryPI) or DOcker container as described on the Mealie website.
-Once the Mealie application is running, install the Home Assistant Mealie integration.

 # Repository content<br>
 - **ESPHome**  Updated yaml file for the ESP8266 device.
 (SCANNER-01 uses the GM60 scanner, SCANNER-02 supports the GM67 scanner and thermal printer)<br>